datacarpentry/r-socialsci/episodes/00-Pre-requisites.md

 When you select code for execution be careful that you either select the whole line or lines.
 If you are just running a single line, simply place the cursor in the line.
 If you select part of a line, then only that part will be executed.

 ##Installing additional packages using the packages tab
 In addition to the core R installation, there are in excess of 10,000 additional packages which can be used to extend the functionality of R. Many of these packages have been written by R users and have been made available in central repositories, like the one hosted at CRAN for anyone to download and install into their own R environment.
 In the course of this lesson, we will be making use of several of these packages.
-For instnce, ggplot2 and dplyr.
+For instance, ggplot2 and dplyr.
 Additional packages can be installed from the ‘packages’ tab.
 On the packages tab click the ‘Install’ icon and start typing the name of the package you want in the text box.
 As you type, packages matching your starting characters will be displayed in a drop down list from where they can be selected.